vecna/sniffjoke/doc/generic-infos-README.txt

 HEADLINE:

-This software is a single peer sniffer obfuscator. when you start sniffjoke from your network privileges, the outgoing internet connections became scattered with fake data - without interfere with your sessions - and confusing the sniffers in the network when their algorithms try to follow your stream.
+This software is a single peer sniffer obfuscator. when you start SniffJoke from your network privileges, the outgoing internet connections became scattered with fake data - without interfere with your sessions - and confusing the sniffers in the network when their algorithms try to follow your stream.

 REMIND:

-1) sniffjoke obfuscates the passive data collection: a man in the middle using a passive software like wireshark, dsniff, xplico, carnivore, ecc...
+1) SniffJoke obfuscates the passive data collection: a man in the middle using a passive software like wireshark, dsniff, xplico, carnivore, ecc...
    ... so DOES NOT PROTECT about the data you, willing or not, send to evil third party, like a phisher, facebook or a proxy service.
-2) sniffjoke does not guarantee a protection from an uber network expert that collects your data BY HANDS (if you know what's a tcp reconstruction flow, you will figure that is less expensive, for your enemy, to buy a whore payed for drug you), sniffjoke if effective defense from a massive data collection, a threat well solved by cryptography but the lack of security culture in "the others" require some single peer solution.
+2) SniffJoke does not guarantee a protection from an uber network expert that collects your data BY HANDS (if you know what's a tcp reconstruction flow, you will figure that is less expensive, for your enemy, to buy a whore payed for drug you), SniffJoke if effective defense from a massive data collection, a threat well solved by cryptography but the lack of security culture in "the others" require some single peer solution.